oracle/node-oracledb/doc/api.md

 connection.execute(
   "SELECT employee_id, last_name FROM employees ORDER BY employee_id",
   [], // no bind variables
-  { resultSet: true }, // return a Result Set.
+  { resultSet: true }, // return a ResultSet.
 Default is false function(err, result)
   {
     if (err) { . . . }